diez/diez/packages/stdlib/README.md

 # `@diez/stdlib`

-This package contains bindings and core files for all of the design system primitives provided by `@diez/prefabs` for targets `android,` `ios`, and `web`.
+This package contains bindings, core files, and package assemblers for all of the design system primitives provided by `@diez/prefabs` for targets `android,` `ios`, and `web`.
 Collectively, these bindings function as an open standard library for building Diez SDKs for production.

 ## Contributing

-This package uses the golden test pattern for end to end tests, checking that the target compilers provided produce identical output to what is expected.
+This package uses the golden test pattern for end to end tests, checking that the compilers provided produce identical output to what is expected.

 If you are contributing to `@diez/stdlib` and intentionally changed the expected output of golden tests, you can regenerate the canonical outputs that are used to pass the tests by running `yarn regenerate-goldens`.
 Whenever you do this, please carefully inspect the resulting diff to be sure it's both what you expected and correct.